 - Air sacs that are blocked by fluids, harmful fumes or smoke

-- Suppression of breathing from brain damage, stroke, or drug or alcohol overdose that slows signals to breathe
+- Brain damage, stroke, or drug or alcohol overdose that slows signals to breathe

 - Spinal cord injuries